vbharadwaj-bk/OpenEquivariance/README.md

 and up to ~2x speedup over
 [NVIDIA cuEquivariance](https://github.com/NVIDIA/cuEquivariance),
 which has a closed-source kernel package.
-We also offer fused equivariant graph convolutions that can reduce memory consumption significantly.
+We also offer fused equivariant graph convolutions that can reduce computation memory consumption significantly.

 We currently support NVIDIA GPUs and offer a torch frontend.
 HIP support for AMD is planned!